Your travel expert

 Private transport, English-speaking specialist guide

-This will be another day full of observations and photographic opportunities.
-We will visit a number of hides, strategically placed in front of natural feeding areas called collpas, which attract a wide range of species emblematic of the Amazon basin.
-This morning we will focus on two particular sites, firstly a clay lick where an extraordinary number of parrots (psittacidae) gather every morning.
-The rest of the day will be dedicated to the observation of some species of hummingbirds around the lodge and to the exploration of different trails in terra firme.
+This will be another day full of birding and photo opportunities.
+We will visit some hides strategically placed in front of natural feeding areas called collpas, which attract a wide range of species emblematic of the Amazon basin.
+This morning, we will focus on a clay lick where an extraordinary number of parrots (psittacidae) gather every morning.
+The rest of the day will be dedicated to watching hummingbirds around the lodge and exploring different trails in terra firme forest.

 Dinner and overnight stay at the same superior lodge.